 - Fresh garlic

-- Lime juice – or vinegar such as plain white vinegar or red wine vinegar.
+- Lime juice – You could substitute the lime juice with vinegar (such as plain white vinegar or red wine vinegar), but fresh lemon juice will taste the best.

 - Salt